 “The flesh is very juicy, crisp, tender, and most excellent for either dessert or culinary uses.”

-BALDWIN APPLES are even older than Northern Spy, originating in Wilmington, Massachusetts, in 1740.
+Baldwin is even older than Northern Spy, originating in Wilmington, Massachusetts, in 1740.
 While its parents, too, are a mystery, Baldwin has a well-documented history.
-Its cultivation passed from Ball to Butters to Baldwin: John Ball, owner of the original orchard; a Mr. Butters, who later purchased the land; and finally Colonel Baldwin, who gave the apple its permanent name.
+Its cultivation passed from Ball to Butters to Baldwin: John Ball, owner of the original orchard; a Mr. Butters, who later purchased the land; and finally Colonel Loammi Baldwin, who gave the apple its permanent name.